HyrumDickinson/solar-panel-protection-system/README.md

 ### `python-2-version` and `python-3-version`
 Until code is fully ported to Python 3, these branches are the `main` branches the code in their respective language.
 ### `original`
-It is important to note that the original code for this project is not my own.
-It was written by Dillon Vadgama, Douglas Lee, and Sachin Reddy as part of their original design project.
+It is important to note that the original code for this project is not our own.
+It was written by Dillon Vadgama, Douglas Lee, and Sachin Reddy as part of a senior design project.
 The exact original code, including the original README, is stored in this branch.
-Under no circumstances should anything in the `original` branch be edited.

-The `original` branch is an exact copy of the files in <https://github.com/sachinreddy1/SolarPanelMonitor>.
-There may be instances over the course of this project where viewing his git commit history, rather than only his final project files, is useful.
-#### All others
+### All others
 All other repos exist for code editing purposes and are changed or deleted at the discretion of Hyrum Dickinson or Benjamin Olaivar.

 ## Languages

+Microprocessor code - Arduino Language
-- `main` : Python 3
+Original GUI - Python 2 & Tkinter
-- `python-3-version` : Python 3
+New GUI - Processing 3
-- `python-2-version` : Python 2
-- `original` : Python 2

-All README and WRITEME files are written in Markdown.
+README & WRITEME files - Markdown

 ## Dependencies